 We are Embryo Digital, a Manchester SEO and digital marketing agency with several years of experience in search engine optimisation.
 Manchester is our home, but we service many companies across the United Kingdom.
-Our search consultants have brought greater web traffic and paying customers to our clients’ websites with strategic online marketing tactics (SEO, PPC, content marketing, social media, and other channels), helping us to become one of the fastest growing search-led digital agencies in the north west.
+Our search consultants have brought greater web traffic and paying customers to our clients’ websites with strategic online marketing tactics (SEO, PPC, content marketing, social media, and other channels).

 Whether it’s improving rankings through earned link building, working on your global SEO strategy, producing engaging content, keyword research, conversion rate optimisation (CRO), working on local SEO strategies, running our well-renowned site audit, or building a pay per click (PPC) campaign, our experienced account managers know how to rank businesses well in many different industries.